3 Steps To Make And Complete TO DO List

 3. 5 means 5 Easy Tasks which should be last on your To-Do list and the time assigned should be when you are low on your energy.
 In general the evening time.
 It makes sure that if some task into your To-Do is left out it will be an easy or small task.

-Secret no 3 is a weekly plan which means that you need to plan your To-Do list weekly.
+This means that you need to plan your To-Do list weekly.
 If you plan less than 1 week you may loose on some tasks and if planned for more than it may result in over-planning.
-The components should be as follows:
+The components are as following:

-1. Daily Focus which should be the first thing into your Weekly schedule which means what will be the main focus of the day so that full attention is given to it as people are engaged in multiple things which may result in less attention in long-term goals.
-For example, if a person is a teacher and doing business simultaneously what should be taken care of in a day should be mentioned as a daily focus on the top of your daily schedule.
+1. Daily Focus which should be the first thing into your Weekly schedule.
+This means what will be the main focus of the day so that full attention is given to it as people are engaged in multiple things which may result in less attention in long-term goals.
+For example, if a person is a teacher and also doing business simultaneously what should be taken care of in a day should be mentioned as a daily focus on the top of your daily schedule.

 Now, You know the three secrets, but few more points need to be considered which are: